abdelrazekrizk/Deploy-Web-Application-on-Amazon-ECS-Using-Fargate/README.md

   Keep in mind that this example is minimal and focuses on the basic steps. <br>
   In a production scenario, you would likely include more `features`, `security measures`, and `configurations`.<br>
-  Additionally, you might want to explore tools like `Helm` for managing `Kubernetes manifests` more efficiently.